Krakow info

 Poland’s Home Army was the largest military resistance organization in the whole Nazi-occupied Europe during the WW2, and the museum tries to show it through documents, photos, weapons, uniforms, etc.

-Exhibition on the WW2 martyrdom and anti-nazi resistance in the former seat of the dreadful Gestapo police force.
+Exhibition on the WW2 martyrdom and anti-nazi resistance in Krakow in the former seat of the dreadful Gestapo police force.
+Plus documentation of Stalinist regime in the city.

 Free admission.